Follow TV Tropes

 • Lack of Empathy: Even towards fellow ghosts, who she feeds to Mr. Sakashita to power him up.

-• Nice Job Fixing It, Villain: Tries to test out what Yayoi and her friend's identities and knowledge, was fed false information while giving away that they created Kuubou and there was a whole group of ghosts taking over bodies, setting Yayoi on their trail.
+• Nice Job Fixing It, Villain: While trying to test Yayoi and her friend's identities and knowledge, was fed false information while giving away that they created Kuubou and there was a whole group of ghosts taking over bodies, setting Yayoi on their trail.
 Not to mention Yayoi was having trouble with the lack of time due to school, which due to Dorothy's plan causing the school to close temporarily, the former has now all the free time to enact her own plans.

 • Tears of Blood: The original Dorothy cries tears of blood everyday as she is helpless imprisoned in a doll.